Th3MaKer/ArchsetupforGaming/README.md

 # ArchsetupforGaming
-arch users that wants gaming on they own pc
+arch users that wants game on they own pc
 ### how do we do it?
 this is how first install these pkg (vulkan drivers)<br/>
 intel